 Art Exhibits at the Library

-The Georgetown Public Library hosts art exhibits year-round, and we are proud to have received the Gold award for “Best Place to View Art” in the Best of Georgetown Awards every year since 2018.
-Each year from 2014-2017 the library received the Silver award in that category.
+The Georgetown Public Library hosts art exhibits year-round, and we are proud to have received the Silver or Gold award for “Best Place to View Art” in the Best of Georgetown Awards every year since 2014.

 Below is a calendar of current and upcoming exhibits and events.
 You can click on each exhibit title to see an image and find additional information about the exhibit.
 Artists who are interested in exhibiting in the library can scroll down to Exhibiting Your Work in the Library for information about our annual open call for proposals.